xingshiva/amazonclone/README.md

 # amazonclone
-This is my first repo
+This is my first  project
 <br>
 Author shivakumar